Search Engine Optimisation (SEO) vs Pay Per Click (PPC) In 2020

 Edward Bernays, named one of the 100 most influential Americans of the 20th century by Life, transformed marketing as we know it.
 Utilising photography in marketing, he created stories for the observer to connect with and induce emotion.
 We often overlook the importance of images in marketing.
 A trained professional understands the benefits of professional photography while marketing.

-The photos companies use to portray their brands speak volumes.
-The classic cliche says it all, “Photos are worth a thousand words.”
+The photos companies use to portray their brand speaks volumes.
+The classic cliche says it all, “A picture is worth a thousand words”.
 Therefore, it’s crucial to know what your photos are saying about your company.
 Are they telling your customers you are a large scale professional company that can accomplish anything?
 Or are they saying, you are unprofessional and lack the organization to perform even the smallest task?

 WEBO Digital believes in the importance of good photography in marketing and a consistent standard of high quality with images across all of your platforms.
 The benefits of professional photography are endless; but so are the negative impacts of bad photos.
 Ever since Edward Bernays stepped on the scene in the early twentieth century, photography in marketing has become more than just images.
 Now, photography is the story your brand represents.

 Seth Godin, a well-known marketer, summed it up perfectly, “Marketing is no longer about the stuff you make, but about the stories, you tell.”

 We want to ensure you know and understand the importance of good photography in marketing.
 Below we talk about how the images you use can make or break your company.
 Additionally, we touch upon the biggest mistakes companies make while creating their brand.

 We now live in the digital age.
 Our actions, behaviours, and thoughts are dominated by the technology we use.
 Internet access has increased around the world, and especially in Australia.
 Whereas, over 88 per cent of the country has internet access (Statista).
 Moreover, in 2018, ABC reported that on average, Australians spend seven hours a day on the internet.